vshn/appcat-service-cloudscale/README.md

 ## Governance and Owners

-provider-jet-template is run according to the same [Governance](https://github.com/crossplane/crossplane/blob/master/GOVERNANCE.md) and [Ownership](https://github.com/crossplane/crossplane/blob/master/OWNERS.md) structure as the core Crossplane project.
+provider-jet-cloudscale is run according to the same [Governance](https://github.com/crossplane/crossplane/blob/master/GOVERNANCE.md) and [Ownership](https://github.com/crossplane/crossplane/blob/master/OWNERS.md) structure as the core Crossplane project.

 ## Code of Conduct

-provider-jet-template adheres to the same [Code of Conduct](https://github.com/crossplane/crossplane/blob/master/CODE_OF_CONDUCT.md) as the core Crossplane project.
+provider-jet-cloudscale adheres to the same [Code of Conduct](https://github.com/crossplane/crossplane/blob/master/CODE_OF_CONDUCT.md) as the core Crossplane project.

 ## Licensing

-provider-jet-template is under the Apache 2.0 license.
+provider-jet-cloudscale is under the Apache 2.0 license.